aeternity/protocol/contracts/contract_state_tree.md

 call.

 The call object in the state tree contains the return value of a contract call transaction.
-For the contract create transaction the return value of the inital call is set to the empty byte array.
+For the contract create transaction the return value of the initial call is set to the empty byte array.